 Someone else who is getting into barefoot weaving is my student, Emerald.
 You may remember that I stayed with Emerald in her home in Ultimo a couple of weeks ago and wove with her.
 One of the things we did was the intermesh technique and, although she has a nice set up for backstrap weaving in her living room, she decided to try to include her entire body in the loom…

-In the meantime, in other parts of the world, Diane, one of the ladies who wove with me after my demonstration at Yale university, was inspired enough to apply for a grant to go and weave in Guatemala during her summer break.
+In the meantime, in other parts of the world, Diane, one of the ladies who wove with me when I visited Yale university, was inspired enough to apply for a grant to go and weave in Guatemala during her summer break.
 My friend Barbara, who is in contact with her, sent me this picture of something Diane wove with her Guatemalan teachers…

 And now… a wee favor to ask of all of you.
 You may have noticed that I have sometimes mentioned my nephew here in past blog posts and the fact that he is a triathlete.
 I am staying with him now in Sydney and get to watch his rigorous training schedule.
 He is up and out and swimming laps or biking and then getting home before I can even get out of bed.

 During the Ravellenic Games that ran alongside the Winter Olympics this year, I wove one of his favorite inspirational sports quotes into a silk bookmark for him..